More Democratic lawmakers are visiting El Salvador on Abrego Garcia’s behalf - WTOP News

-WASHINGTON (AP) — Four House Democratic lawmakers have traveled to El Salvador to call attention to the plight of a man the Trump administration deported to a Salvadoran prison and has refused to help return — even after the Supreme Court ruled that it was the government’s duty to do so.
+SAN SALVADOR (AP) — Four House Democrats have traveled to El Salvador to call attention to the plight of a man the Trump administration deported to a Salvadoran prison and has refused to help return — even after the Supreme Court ruled that it was the government’s duty to do so.

 Reps.
-Yassamin Ansari of Arizona, Maxine Dexter of Oregon, Maxwell Frost of Florida and Robert Garcia of California arrived in the Central American nation on Sunday to investigate the condition of Kilmar Abrego Garcia, who had lived in the United States for more than a decade.
-The Trump administration deported him, a move that administration officials have said in court filings was erroneous.
+Yassamin Ansari of Arizona, Maxine Dexter of Oregon, Maxwell Frost of Florida and Robert Garcia of California arrived Sunday in the Central American nation to investigate the condition of Kilmar Abrego Garcia, who had lived in the United States for more than a decade.
+The Trump administration deported him, a move that administration officials have said in court filings was done in error.

-But despite a Supreme Court ordering the Trump administration to help facilitate Abrego Garcia’s return, the administration has said it has no power to bring him back, a choice being scrutinized by federal courts as potentially in violation of judicial rulings.
+But despite a Supreme Court ruling that ordered the Trump administration to help facilitate Abrego Garcia’s return, the administration has said it has no power to bring him back, a position being scrutinized by federal courts as potentially in violation of judicial rulings.

-“To see the Trump administration so blatantly and egregiously defy the Supreme Court and have no regard for due process is extremely alarming to me,” Ansari said in an interview.
-“Even with all of the illegal actions we’ve seen over the last couple of months, I think this is the one that terrifies me the most when it comes to the future of our democracy.”
+In a news conference Monday in El Salvador’s capital, the Democratic representatives and Abrego Garcia’s lawyer said they were in El Salvador “demanding his safe return home.”
+The group said they hoped to continue to pressure authorities for his release, and that their petition to meet with Abrego Garcia was denied.

+“Part of what the Trump administration does is they do so much that they try to make sure people forget — forget about them breaking the law, forget about them completely ignoring the Supreme Court,” Frost said.
+“We’re not going to be the last members of Congress and senators that are here to make sure that he’s released and that our country is following our laws.”

 The trip comes after one last week

 Abrego Garcia’s protected legal status prohibited him from being deported to El Salvador.
-He was deported on one of three planes filled with alleged migrant gang members.
+He was deported on one of three planes filled with migrants accused of being gang members.

+Frost said the four representatives were in El Salvador to “build off the work” of Van Hollen and that they were inquiring about where Abrego Garcia was being held and under what conditions.

+Chris Newman, a lawyer representing the deportee, added that his primary concerns was Abrego Garcia’s access to counsel.

 Justice Department lawyers said in court last week that they have no power to advance Abrego Garcia’s return because he is in a foreign country’s custody.
 Administration officials also claimed in public comments that Abrego Garcia was engaged in human trafficking and terrorism and therefore correctly deported.
 White House press secretary Karoline Leavitt said that if Abrego Garcia were to return to the U.S., “he would immediately be deported again.”

+Ansari said she finds it “extremely alarming” that Trump officials seem to have no regard for due process.

+“Even with all of the illegal actions we’ve seen over the last couple of months, I think this is the one that terrifies me the most when it comes to the future of our democracy,” she said in an interview.

-“The government’s argument, moreover, implies that it could deport and incarcerate any person, including U. S. citizens, without legal consequence, so long as it does so before a court can intervene,” Justice Sonia Sotomayor wrote in the court’s ruling in Abrego Garcia’s case.
+Similar concerns were echoed by Supreme Court Justice Sonia Sotomayor, who wrote in the court’s ruling in Abrego Garcia’s case: “The government’s argument, moreover, implies that it could deport and incarcerate any person, including U. S. citizens, without legal consequence, so long as it does so before a court can intervene.”

-Said Garcia: “They’re trying to demonize him, and we’re not here to defend him.
-He deserves due process, and everyone deserves due process. … What he did or may have done, that has to be decided by a judge.”

 Republicans have been going, too — for a different reason

 Several House Republicans have visited El Salvador’s Terrorism Confinement Center, the prison where Abergo Garcia is being held, and lauded the facility for what they view as El Salvador’s tough-on-crime policies.
 Republican senators and governors have defended Abrego Garcia’s detention as part of a broader crackdown on illegal immigration.
-But at least one Republican senator called the administration’s deportation of Abrego Garcia a mistake.
+But at least one Republican senator called his deportation a mistake.

 “The administration won’t admit it.
 But this was a screw-up,” said Sen. John Kennedy, a Louisiana Republican, on NBC’s “Meet the Press.”